frace-engineering/AirBnB_clone/README.md

 ---<<<<<<<<< THE AirBnB_clone >>>>>>>>>---

 Description:
-This priject is about web development based on python model.
+This project is about web development based on python model.
 The overrall concept is to a develope a full web application.

 console: